 - Increased life of the equipment

 The soft starter is most suitable for jerk-less starting and stopping of the induction motor.
-However, we can not use the soft starter for speed regulation of induction motor.
+However, we can not use the soft starter for speed regulation of the induction motor.
 On the other hand, VFD is used to control the motor speed from zero to its base speed.
 This is the major difference between soft starter and VFD.

 Disadvantages of soft starter Compared to VFD

-The soft starter is suitable for jerk-less starting and stopping of an induction motor, however we can not use it for speed control of the motor.
+The soft starter is suitable for jerk-less starting and stopping of an induction motor, however, we can not use it for speed control of the motor.

-Let us know understand the working principle of soft starter and VFD for understanding the difference between soft starter and VFD.
+Let us understand the working principle of soft starter and VFD for understanding the difference between soft starter and VFD.

 When full line voltage reaches, the soft starter controller switches on the bypass contactor.
 As a result, the motor gets pure sinusoidal voltage.
-Again at the time of stopping , the soft starter controller shifts the system from run contactor (bypass contactor) to soft starter mode for smooth stopping of the motor.
+Again at the time of stopping, the soft starter controller shifts the system from run contactor (bypass contactor) to soft starter mode for smooth stopping of the motor.

 Soft starter controls the voltage only, the frequency does not change with change in voltage.

 The soft starter is used where speed control of an induction motor is not required.
 The soft starter does not maintain the constant v/f ratio, and hence the flux is less than the rated flux capacity of the motor.
 The torque delivering capacity of the motor depends on the flux.
-Thus soft starter is not suitable for those applications which demands a higher starting torque.
+Thus soft starter is not suitable for those applications which demand a higher starting torque.

-Therefore, before selecting the soft starter for motor, we must check the speed-torque characteristics of driven equipment.
+Therefore, before selecting the soft starter for the motor, we must check the speed-torque characteristics of driven equipment.